smartdevicelink/sdl_evolution/proposals/xxxx-continous-integration.md

 ## Introduction

-This proposal is about an order of creating build jobs in our buiding system, running tests and keeping results of theese tests.
+This proposal is about a structure of the buiding system, running tests and keeping results of these tests.
-Also a good practice to provide a set of scripts to easy manage our build system.
+Also a good practice to provide a set of scripts to easy manage the build system.

 ## Motivation